 Integrated consultancy means recognising the problem behind the issue and solving it

-An interview with Heribert Sterr-Kölln, Managing Director of Sterr-Kölln & Partner mbB, on working with an integrated consultancy team
+An interview with Heribert Sterr-Kölln, Partner of Sterr-Kölln & Partner mbB, on working with an integrated consultancy team

 Mr. Sterr-Kölln, integrated consultancy: can you explain it in one sentence?

 "I have been searching for a single sentence for years...but our guidelines define it quite well: integrated consultancy means using different yet all necessary expertise, to identify, understand and solve the problem."

 "I'll give you a practical example.
 Imagine a company, a supplier in the renewable energy field.
 In just a few years the innovative start-up has grown into a company of 60 employees.
 Demand is increasing and production cannot keep up.
 Investments are required… and quite substantial investments, too.
 An initial refusal from the bank is attributed to a lack of securities.
 Potential investors are generally suspicious of innovation.
 So how can the company secure the funds that it needs?